In Version 8 the Veeam Solutions Architect Team released a new format of the Best Practice Guide.

-Install MS recommended fixes to avoid cluster failover problems, because of different storage latency at VM snapshot commit. http://blogs.technet.com/b/exchange/archive/2011/11/20/recommended-windows-hotfix-for-database-availability-groups-running-windows-server-2008-r2.aspx
+Install MS recommended fixes to avoid cluster failover problems.

-Keep in mind that there are hotfixes that are recommended but not yet rolled out within Windows Update!!!
+Keep in mind that there are hotfixes that are recommended from Microsoft, but they are sometimes not in Windows update included!!!

-Maybe not directly related but some of the customer reported that they had high CPU/RAM usage and where abel to fix logfile truncation problems by adding more CPU/RAM ressources to the VM.
+Maybe not directly related but some of the customer reported that they had high CPU/RAM usage and where able to fix logfile truncation problems by adding more CPU/RAM resources to the VM.

 Use newest avilable VMware Tools version within the VMs.
 This is NOT optional.